 Type of customers

 All customers are not the same, or not even similar.
 They can be of different kinds.
 You cannot treat all of them equally.
 One trick or approach can be perfect for one, but, be sure, might be very offensive to others.
 Customers can be of-

-Handle each of everyone differently.
-Analyze their need based on your experience, knowledge and intuition.
-A well-prepared business plan is very handy for loan applications, and sample of a simple business proposal.
+Handle everyone differently.
+Analyze their need based on your experience, knowledge, and intuition.
+A well-prepared business plan is very handy for loan applications and a sample of a simple business proposal.

 Step 7 – Research the demand for your business